paxdotdev/pax/README.md

 | ✅ Supported         |
 | ⏲ Not yet supported |

+[1] First, note that Pax is currently in alpha and should only be used in rare production settings where that's not a concern.
+Second, "production" in this context describes end-to-end functionality, hinging on a native adapter layer (`chassis`), which handles rendering commands and native inputs like touch and mouse.
+As of this writing, only the [Web chassis](pax-chassis-web) is complete enough to use at all.
-[1] Native 2D drawing that _just works_ on every device — with a very light footprint — is available thanks to the hard work behind [Piet](https://github.com/linebender/piet).
+[2] Native 2D drawing that _just works_ on every device — with a very light footprint — is available thanks to the hard work behind [Piet](https://github.com/linebender/piet).

-## Anatomy of Pax

-### Anatomy of a Pax UI program

-1. Host Codebase
-   1. Pax works as a _companion language_ to a host codebase.
-As of this writing, Pax supports Rust for host codebases — i.e. you author UIs in Pax driven by the logic written in Rust.
-JavaScript/TypeScript host codebase support is planned for the future.
-2. Pax declarations (either a "code-behind" file, or inline)
-3. Pax compiler builds "cartridge", which fits (NES) into native platform renderersloaded into native codebases with SDK (a la React)